Fermented tea from weeds is an effective and environment-friendly resource to fight most insects, pests and plant diseases.

 Other ingredients to make the fermented tea more potent

-- Coffee grounds – It’s also possible to use some food specific scrappings from the house, such as coffee grounds.
+- Coffee grounds – It’s also possible to use specific food scraps from the house, such as coffee grounds.
+Spent tea leaves are also good.
 Simply add them to the recipe and the grounds will leach their nutrients into the fermented tea.

 - Sugar – it may sound surprising, but sugar has been proven to help plants out.
 For example, birch trees recover from transplant shock much better with a mixture of sweetened water.
 Plain sugar will do, but you can also use molasses.
 Try to find non-treated materials (sugar cane molasses, etc) because additives like sulfur usually try to kill or control useful micro-organisms.

 - Air bubble device – an old bubbler from an abandoned fish tank will create convection currents.
-The materials will mix out better and you won’t need to stir as often.
+Materials will mix out better and you won’t need to stir as often.
 It will prevent fermentation from turning into rot.

 Last notes on fermented organic fertilizers & treatments

-Put a cover on your fermenting weed tea to keep insects out.
+Put a cover on your fermenting weed tea to keep insects out and smells in.
 This will keep mosquitoes from multiplying and small animals from falling in.